FinalsClub/karmaworld/README.md

 Set the `INDEXDEN_PRIVATE_URL` environment variable to your private URL.

-Set the `INDEXDEN_INDEX` environment variable to the name of the index you want to use for KarmaNotes.
+Set the `INDEXDEN_INDEX` environment variable to the name of the index you want to use for KarmaWorld.
 The index will be created automatically when KarmaNotes is run if it doesn't already exist.
 It may be created through the GUI if desired.